 He can buy up to eight units at the same rate.
 E.g., if he need 5 times the coverage ($7,800), he can buy this for 5 times the $9.95 price ($49.75).

 How many units should you buy?
 That depends greatly on your state, as average funeral expenses vary by geography.
 Check out our full article on funeral costs to hear more on this topic.

 The application for Colonial Penn’s funeral insurance product could not be more simple.

 The Paper Application

-If you prefer to apply by mail, your application will be just as easy as the above.
+If you prefer to apply by mail, it may take longer to get your policy, but the application shouldn’t be too hard…

 On TrustPilot, a third-party site that aggregates customer reviews, Colonial Penn has an average rating of 2.9 from 2 reviews.